Generalized de Bruijn words for Primitive words and Powers: Introduction

+\begin{thm} Let $w$ be the concatenation of all Lyndon words in $\Sigma_k^*$ of length dividing $n$, in increasing lexicographic order.
+Then $w$ is a de Bruijn word for $\Sigma_k^n$. \end{thm}

+For instance, the six binary Lyndon words with length dividing four are, in increasing lexicographic order, $0, 0001, 0011, 01,0111$ and $1$.
+Thus, by Theorem~\ref{LyndonO},

+is a de Bruijn word for $\set{0,1}^4$.
+An advantage of this approach is that, unlike the greedy algorithm that requires exponential storage space during its execution, generating a de Bruijn word by concatenating Lyndon words can be done in constant time and space per bit~\cite{RuskeySW92a}.

-Moreno~\cite{M} extended the notion of De Bruijn sequences to any {\it dictionary} $\mathcal{D} \subseteq \Sigma_k^n$, and defined a De Bruijn sequence of $\mathcal{D}$ to be a circular sequence in which every word in $\mathcal{D}$ (an no other $n$-tuple) appears exactly once.
-Moreno also characterized of the dictionaries on which De Bruijn sequences exist by looking at their corresponding De Bruijn graphs.
+More recently, Moreno~\cite{Moreno05a} extended the notion of de Bruijn words to an arbitrary dictionary $\mathcal{D} \subseteq \Sigma_k^n$, and defined a de Bruijn word for $\mathcal{D}$ to be a sequence in which every word in $\mathcal{D}$ (and no other words in $\Sigma_k^n$) appears as a circular factor exactly once.
+For instance, if we let $\D$ be the set of words in $\set{0,1}^4$ with at least two 1s, then the word $11101011001$ is a de Bruijn word for $\D$.
+Yet further generalizations of de Bruijn words, such as~\emph{universal cycles}, have also been studied in the literature (see, for instance,~\cite{ChungDG92a} and~\cite{Johnson09a}).

-Given a dictionary $\mathcal{D}$, it is natural to ask the following questions: is there a De Bruijn sequence on $\mathcal{D}$?
-If so, can it be efficiently generated?
-If not, how ``far'' is $\mathcal{D}$ away from having one?

-We try to settle the above questions on two of the most studied set of words: the primitive words and the squares.
-In Section 2, we provide a simple algorithm that generates a De Bruijn sequence of the primitive words in $\Sigma_k^n$, for any $n,k$.
-In Section 3, we show that the shortest sequence that contains all squares in $\Sigma_k^{2n}$ as subwords has length between $2k^n$ and $(2+ \frac{1}{k})k^n$.
+This paper will be organized as follows: In the next section, we first work with Moreno's generalization, and show that de Bruijn words of the set of primitive words in $\Sigma_k^n$ exist, for all integers $n,k \geq 2$.
+Among other results, we prove that a de Bruijn word for the set of primitive words in $\Sigma_k^n$ can be generated by either of the following procedures:

+\begin{itemize} \item Start with $w = 0^{n-1}$, and iteratively append the largest symbol in $\Sigma_k$ that does not create a factor of length $n$ that is not primitive or has already appeared in $w$.
+Stop when the word cannot be further extended, and discard the last $n-1$ symbols of $w$. \item Concatenate all Lyndon words of length $n$, in increasing lexicographic order. \end{itemize}

+Some of the tools we use, such as presenting greedy algorithms under the framework for preference functions and making connections between de Bruijn and Lyndon graphs of dictionaries, could help with the analysis and construction of de Bruijn words of other dictionaries.
+In Section 3, we look into a different generalization of de Bruijn words, and show that the shortest sequence that contains all $p$-powers of length $pn$ as factors has length between $pk^n$ and roughly $(p+ \frac{1}{k})k^n$, for all integers $p \geq 1$.
+We provide an algorithmic proof for the upper bound, and discuss some computational results.